Olympus XZ-1 vs Panasonic FZ330

 It is notable that the FZ330 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XZ-1 does not offer wifi capability.
+In contrast, the XZ-1 does not provide wifi capability.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the XZ-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the XZ-1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the XZ-1 was succeeded by the Olympus XZ-2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus XZ-1 Manual (free pdf) or the online Panasonic FZ330 Manual.